bjgjaefg23k/openkim-pipeline/docs/tutorial_vm.rst

   Distribution License (CDDL), so it includes the standard CDDL license file.
 + ``Makefile`` (OPTIONAL) this file is included here, but simply includes messages indicating that the Test doesn't need to be compiled, since it is a python executable.
-It could just as well have been ommitted.
+It could just as well have been omitted.

 In this particular case, the Test itself is rather bare and it's the Test Driver that does most of the heavy lifting.